SAP/luigi/core/examples/luigi-sample-vue/README.md

 ```

 The build compiles and minifies the source files for production usage.
-The build generates a `dist` folder which can be served via a webserver.
+The build generates a `dist` folder which you can serve using a webserver.